Airbus (EPA:AIR) Given a €178.00 Price Target at The Goldman Sachs Group

-Airbus SE designs, manufactures, and distributes aerospace products and solutions in the Netherlands and internationally.
-The company operates through three segments: Airbus, Airbus Helicopters, and Airbus Defence and Space.
-The company's Airbus segment develops, manufactures, markets, and sells commercial jet aircraft of approximately 100 seats; and regional turboprop aircraft and aircraft components, as well as provides aircraft conversion and related services.
+Airbus SE engages in the designing, manufacturing, and delivering aerospace products, services, and solutions worldwide.
+It operates through three segments: Airbus, Airbus Helicopters, and Airbus Defence and Space.
+The Airbus segment develops, manufactures, markets, and sells commercial jet aircraft of approximately 100 seats; and regional turboprop aircraft and aircraft components, as well as provides aircraft conversion and related services.

 Want More Great Investing Ideas?